skip to main content skip to search skip to footer skip to accessibility statement

 Winter mortality in all ages

-In the winter mortality index, Southampton had an estimated 60 (9.2%) excess winter deaths, all ages, occurred in the winter 2021 to 2022.
-This is higher compared with 8.1% in England and places Southampton the 5th highest among Southampton’s ONS comparators where the highest was 15.2% in Bournemouth, Christchurch and Poole.
+In the winter mortality index, Southampton had an estimated 60 (9.2%) excess winter deaths, all ages, occurring in the winter 2021 to 2022.
+This is higher compared with 8.1% in England and places Southampton the 5th highest among Southampton’s ONS comparators, where the highest was 15.2% in Bournemouth, Christchurch and Poole.
 Pandemic patterns of mortality have affected winter mortality which saw a spike in August 2020 to July 2021 of 210 excess deaths in Southampton.
 This is compared with the year before where there were 20 less deaths in the winter months than the summer months, and the year after which had an excess of 60 more deaths.

 Winter mortality index, all ages, persons, England and Southampton IMDIn Southampton’s wards, between 2019-20 to 2021-22 (3 years pooled) Thornhill (42.1%) and Swaythling (30.2%) have the highest levels of winter mortality.
 This is compared to 13.4% for Southampton over the same period and -17.4% in Bevois (a negative number means there are fewer winter deaths than summer ones).

 Looking at sub-city deprivation patterns, for England quintiles, between 2019-20 to 2021-22 (3 years pooled), the 4th quintile had the highest winter mortality (15.0%) followed by the 20% most deprived areas (14.6%).
-The 20% least deprived areas had a rate of -2.3%.
+The 20% least deprived areas had a ratio of -2.3%.
 There is little evidence to show a clear relationship between deprivation and winter mortality.

 North and Central locality had the highest level of excess winter deaths (16.9%), higher than the Southampton average of 13.4%.
 Both East and West locality (10.7% and 11.1% respectively) were below the Southampton average.